How many are french speaking countries are in Africa?

 It is used within the country’s educational, commercial and social sectors.
 Apart from French, the DRC is home to over 250 dialects such as Kikongo, Swahili, Lingala, Tshiluba, etc.

-Madagascar being the 4th largest island in the world is a place on the eastern pathway from Europe to Asia.
+Madagascar, the 4th most significant island in the world, is on the eastern pathway from Europe to Asia.
 France has also colonized the country.

 English was their official language until 2010; Malagasy voters endorsed French as their official tongue following their colonial masters.
 Moreover, a majority of nationals speak French.